-PURPOSE: To provide Grantees with the 2019 Poverty Income Guidelines and Definition of Income for use in the Low-Income Weatherization Assistance Program (WAP).
+PURPOSE: To provide Grantees with the 2022 Federal Poverty Guidelines and Definition of Income for use in the Low-Income Weatherization Assistance Program (WAP).

-SUPERSEDES: Weatherization Program Notice (WPN) 19-3 supersedes WPN 18-3.
+SUPERSEDES: Weatherization Program Notice (WPN) 22-3 supersedes WPN 21-3

-SCOPE: The provisions of this Guidance apply to all Grantees filing a proposal for financial assistance under the Department of Energy (DOE) WAP.
+SCOPE: The provisions of this WPN apply to all WAP Grantees applying for financial assistance under the Department of Energy's (DOE) WAP.